Film crew union narrowly approves contract with producers

 “It was very frustrating to see the strike was called off without us seeing any of the tentative agreements in the contract,” she said.

-A late series of town halls and other communications methods on what was in the contracts and how a strike and further negotiations would work shifted the momentum, though not in time to change the outcome.
+A late series of unsanctioned, grass-roots town halls organized by Tannahill and other members and other unofficial communications on what was in the contracts and how a strike and further negotiations would work shifted the momentum, though not in time to change the outcome.

 “I think if we had to redo this election, it would be an overwhelming no,” Tannahill said.